creditoo/hiring/README.md

 - Use Materialize or Bootstrap
 - Make an Ajax call
 - Responsive, functional and beautiful design (UX)
+- Show us that you can use Angular with Laravel, and have the skills to work with docker.

 *PS:* Even if you use the JS to show the data, Github's API must be called by the PHP (server side).